viankakrisna/create-react-app-extra/CONTRIBUTING.md

 ## Cutting a Release

 1. Tag all merged pull requests that go into the release with the relevant milestone.
-Each merged PR should also be labeled with one of the [labels](https://github.com/facebookincubator/create-react-app/labels) named `tag: ...` to indicate what kind of change it is.
+Each merged PR should also be labeled with one of the [labels](https://github.com/viankakrisna/create-react-app-extra/labels) named `tag: ...` to indicate what kind of change it is.
 2. Close the milestone.
-3. In most releases, only `react-scripts` needs to be released.
-If you don’t have any changes to the `packages/create-react-app` folder, you don’t need to bump its version or publish it (the publish script will publish only changed packages).
+3. In most releases, only `react-scripts-extra` needs to be released.
+If you don’t have any changes to the `packages/create-react-app-extra` folder, you don’t need to bump its version or publish it (the publish script will publish only changed packages).
-4. Note that files in `packages/create-react-app` should be modified with extreme caution.
-Since it’s a global CLI, any version of `create-react-app` (global CLI) including very old ones should work with the latest version of `react-scripts`.
+4. Note that files in `packages/create-react-app-extra` should be modified with extreme caution.
+Since it’s a global CLI, any version of `create-react-app-extra` (global CLI) including very old ones should work with the latest version of `react-scripts-extra`.
 5. Create a change log entry for the release:
   * You'll need an [access token for the GitHub API](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
 Save it to this environment variable: `export GITHUB_AUTH="..."`
   * Run `npm run changelog`.
 The command will find all the labeled pull requests merged since the last release and group them by the label and affected packages, and create a change log entry with all the changes and links to PRs and their authors.
 Copy and paste it to `CHANGELOG.md`.